ECF/Py4j-RemoteServicesProvider/README.md

 (few seconds pass for download and install) karaf@root()>
 ```
 By default, a Python.Java gateway will be started and be listening for python connections on localhost:25333 (unless configured otherwise).
-The 'foo' package ModuleResolver service will also be available for resolving the 'foo' package.
+The 'foo' package ModuleResolver remote service will be available for resolving the 'foo' package.

 ### Start iPopo Example ImportHook Application
 The iPOPO project has a python-side Python.Java Distribution Provider, and a sample application to connect to the Java server at localhost:25333 and then resolve and run the code in the 'foo' package.
 This sample application is [here](https://github.com/tcalmant/ipopo/blob/v3/samples/run_rsa_py4j_importhook.py).